 A modern take on this afternoon classic, High Tea at Hotel Grand Windsor is far from the simple English breakfast, biscuits and tea trolly.
 Serving your favourite sips in exclusive fine bone china by T2, the spread before you is just calling to be photographed.
 The high tea is served daily from two until four pm.
 There are three different options to choose from—tea, wine or champagne.
 The snacks at this high tea are both dainty and delicious.
 Every dish is crafted in-house, using only sustainable and locally sourced foods that sing with flavour.
 Start with the savoury specials of cured salmon with dill or arancini with aioli, then move onto the sandwiches—chicken and walnut, ham and cheese or a good old egg mayo.
 But save room for the sweet treats—isn't everything just better in mini form?
 We’re talking buttermilk scones with strawberry and rose preserve, elderflower profiteroles, geranium truffle pops and much more to satisfy a sweet tooth.

-Why not keep your day classy and seek out Auckland’s Most Beautiful Bars.
+Why not keep your day classy and seek out Auckland’s Best Rooftop Bars.